+AEM header

 The header shall provide a CCSDS Attitude Data Message version number that identifies the format version; this is included to anticipate future changes.
-The version keyword shall be CCSDS_APM_VERS and the value shall have the form of ‘x.y’, where ‘y’ shall be incremented for corrections and minor changes, and ‘x’ shall be incremented for major changes.
+The version keyword shall be CCSDS_AEM_VERS and the value shall have the form of ‘x.y’, where ‘y’ is incremented for corrections and minor changes, and ‘x’ is incremented for major changes.
 Version 1.0 shall be reserved for the initial version accepted by the CCSDS as an official Recommended Standard (‘Blue Book’).
-Testing shall be conducted using APM version numbers less than 1.0 (e.g., 0.x).
-Participating agencies should specify in the ICD the specific APM version numbers they will support.
+Version 2.0 shall be used for this blue book.
+Testing shall be conducted using AEM version numbers less than 1.0 (e.g., 0.x).
+Participating agencies should mutually agree upon the specific AEM version numbers they will support.

-The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created, formatted according to reference [4].
-A description of APM header keywords and values is provided in table 3-1.
+The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created (see Section 6.7.9 for formatting rules).
+A description of AEM header keywords and values is provided in Table 4-2.

 The first header line must be the first non-blank line in the file.